 If their nutritional needs are not fulfilled children will show signs of:

 Thus, all Junior Athletes need to eat balanced meals and have a healthy diet.

-Note: You can also give protein powder to child such as GRD Protein, Protein X, etc. after consulting your doctor.
-But as per my opinion its always better giving direct natural protein (in the form food).
+Note: You can also give protein powder to children such as GRD Protein, Protein X, etc. after consulting your doctor.
+But as per my opinion, it’s always better giving direct natural protein (in the form food).

 Happy Parenting with Budding Star!

 Are you expecting?
 Click here to know the Diet when you are Pregnant.

 - Home Remedies for Glowing Skin - March 1, 2021